-(i) A loss of Ch\$162,183 million in the sub-item net gains on trading derivatives.
+(i) A gain of Ch\$42,704 million in the sub-item net gains on trading derivatives compared to a loss of Ch\$162,183 million in 2020.
 Movements in foreign currency and interest rates affect this line item because it includes the valuation adjustments of our derivatives classified as trading.
-We use derivatives classified as trading, mainly forwards and cross-currency swaps, to hedge the net foreign currency spot position between short-term assets and short-term liabilities and it includes results from our client foreign currency business, such as the sale of currency derivatives.
-In 2019, especially towards the end of the year, the Bank increased its dollar over-night liquidity position as a defensive measure due to the strong demand of dollars by most market agents as social unrest intensified in this period.
-Therefore, on average, the Bank had more short-term assets in dollars than short-term liabilities, which was hedged through a short-term foreign currency liability position classified as trading.
-The Central Bank exchange rate depreciated 7.0% in 2019 with a 20% depreciation in October and November at the peak of the social unrest.
-FX forward rates also increased significantly at year-end, leading to net loss from trading of derivatives.
+After a sharp depreciation of the peso at the end of 2019 and during the initial months of 2020, the peso strengthened significantly during the rest of the year.
+The Central Bank exchange rate appreciated 4.5% in 2020, which led to a net gain from trading of derivatives.
+From the peak on March 20, 2020 to December 31, 2020 the peso appreciated 18.0% compared to the US dollar.
+Regarding rates, after an initial sell-off of Chilean bonds during the initial period of the pandemic, rates across the yield curve descended sharply and stabilized.
+This volatility resulted in important movements in the net gain (loss) from trading derivatives.
+We use derivatives classified as trading, mainly forwards and cross-currency swaps, to hedge the net foreign currency spot position between short-term assets and short-term liabilities and it includes results from our client foreign currency business, such as the sale of currency derivatives, like forwards.
+At year end 2019 and throughout 2020, the Bank continued to maintain relatively high levels of short-term dollar liquidity deposited overnight in high rated banks given the social unrest and year-end 2019, followed by the pandemic in 2020.
+Therefore, in both periods, on average, the Bank had more short-term assets in dollars than short-term liabilities, which was hedged through a short-term foreign currency liability position classified as trading.
+In 2019, as the peso depreciated, this resulted in a loss in this line item and in 2020, as the peso appreciated, this resulted in a gain in this line item.